 When working remotely, Appear.in are indispensable as the "next best thing".
 They are easy to set up, sharable by URL, and let us get a look at whoever we're talking to.

 Screen-sharing is also very easy, when necessary.
 We have used Appear.in for client meetings, candidate interviews, and company meetings.

-Our accountant review Toggl for new invoices and new payments on a daily basis and input them into Invoicexpress.
-If any checks or wire transfers have come in, they are entered into and Invoicexpress.
+Our accountant reviews Toggl for new invoices and new payments on a daily basis and inputs them into Invoicexpress.
+If any checks or wire transfers have come in, they are go into Invoicexpress.
 Sends payment received email notifications to both clients and the management team.

 All our receipts go to them automatically.